L3gacyGatling/My-Evades-Editor-Maps/README.md

 3. Press the import button at the top left corner (the one that looks like a arrow going out of a bracket).

 4. Now, you're ready to play!
-Go to settings, press the Playtesting Tab, and press the play button similar to those on youtube.
+At the left of the editor screen, press the white box to start playing.
+Press it again to stop playtesting.

+   (There's also settings for things like visual, gameplay, mouse control, etc. It's in the gear at the bottom right).

 Tips when playtesting: